shivaacharjee/sailenShortMenu/README.md

 **License:** MIT

-WordPress Extensible Plugin: Use Shortcode to display Menu List within content and widget area
+WordPress Plugin: Use Shortcode to display Menu List within content and widget area

 <a target='_blank' href='https://wordpress.org/plugins/sailen-short-menu/'>Click here to view this plugin on WordPress.org</a>